CogitatorTech/gaggle/docs/README.md

     - Defines the custom SQL functions (for example: `gaggle_ls`, `gaggle_file_path`, and `gaggle_search`)
     - Integrates with DuckDB’s extension system and replacement scans (`'kaggle:...'`)
     - Marshals values between DuckDB vectors and the Rust FFI

+### Additional Resources

+- [ERROR_CODES.md](ERROR_CODES.md): information about the error codes returned by Gaggle.
+- [CONFIGURATION.md](CONFIGURATION.md): details about environment variables that can be used to configure Gaggle's behavior.
+- [examples/](examples): example SQL scripts that showcase various Gaggle features.